hourofci/hourofci-system/database-and-logging/README.md

 Step 6.
 Set up Dynamic DNS
 Follow the steps in Setting up Dynamic DNS for JupyteHub but use a different domain name.
 Then we can use the domain name instead of the ip address when connecting to the servers in our virtual machine.

+After setting up the virtual machine, we are going to serve PostgreSQL databases and Flask web APIs on it.

 ## Installing and Configuring the PostgreSQL server
 We use PostgreSQL to serve our database, so we need to install PostgreSQL on our virtual machine first.
 After that we can use commands or pgAdmin to manage the database.